Paul Findley Federal Building & U.S. Courthouse

 Springfield, IL 62701

-The three-story Paul Findley Federal Building & U.S. Courthouse, constructed in 1930, is clad in gray limestone with decorative terra-cotta crests, combining Federalist, Neoclassical, and Art Deco styles of architecture.
+Constructed in 1930, the three-story Paul Findley Federal Building & U.S. Courthouse is clad in gray limestone with decorative terra-cotta crests, combining Federalist, Neoclassical, and Art Deco styles of architecture.
 It is named after Paul Findley, former U.S. Representative from Illinois who served from 1961 to 1983.

 The district courtroom is one of the most significant interior spaces remaining in the building, with classical styling in its wood door frames, walnut paneling, and decorative plaster ceiling.
-Currently used as both a federal courthouse and an office facility, the Findley building was listed on the National Register of Historic Places in 1978.
+Currently used as both a federal courthouse and an office facility, the Findley building has been listed on the National Register of Historic Places since 1978.

 Property Managers: Philip Heimlich and Leigh Ann Davis (assistant)